Compatible with Unity 2018.3, standard rendering paths (no HDRP yet)

 So the game can be played in fullscreen (Windows or macOS), sending a mirror image to a Black Magic capture on a Mac, reading it with BlackSyphon, projecting with Blendy Dome VJ.

-Many thanks to Paul Bourke for his amazing dome research
+Paul Bourke for his amazing dome research